spryker/spryker-docs/docs/pbc/all/ratings-reviews/whats-changed-in-ratings-and-reviews.md

 ---
-title: What's changed in Tax Management
+title: What's changed in Ratings & Reviews
-last_updated: Jun 20, 2022
+last_updated: Jul 28, 2022
-description: This document lists all the Unzer releases
+description: This document lists all the Ratings & Reviews releases
 template: concept-topic-template
 ---